pguse/Introduction-to-Python/accumulators-part-2.md

 ## Experiment with the Code

-To experiment with these functions, go to the following [link](https://repl.it/LDvT/14).
+To experiment with the code go to the following [link](https://repl.it/LDvT/14).